 - LendingTree in its merger with IAC/lnterActive Corp.

-Mr. Chatzinoff is listed in International Financial Law Review’s Guide to the World’s Leading Mergers & Acquisitions Lawyers, is recognized in Chambers USA, Chambers Global, Legal 500, Best Lawyers in America and was named by Lawdragon.com as one of the 500 best lawyers in the United States in 2010.
+Mr. Chatzinoff is consistently recognized in Chambers USA, Chambers Global, Legal 500, Best Lawyers in America and IFLR1000.
+He was also named by Lawdragon.com as one of the 500 best lawyers in the United States in 2010.

 Mr. Chatzinoff is active in the New York community, serving as Chair of the Board of Directors of PENCIL, an organization that inspires innovation in NYC’s public schools through private-public partnerships.